HughP/Supporting-Evidence-for-OLAC-Provenance/README.md

 I had to update my GB allocation to RAM by using:
 `export _JAVA_OPTIONS="-Xmx12g"`
-and then to check it `java -XshowSettings:vm `
+and then to check it `java -XshowSettings:vm ` and then to generate the stats: `saxonb-xslt -xsl:OlacStats.xsl -s:ListRecords-20210718.xml -o:prov-stats.xhtml `

 ## Informatic tasks